Malkki at helm of Finnish orchestra cracks glass ceiling

 Malkki looks forward to working with the orchestra on classical repertoire, but also aims to diversify.

 "During my first season here, French music will be strongly in focus.
 There will be new and old, French, Italian and more.
-I like to bundle the present and the past in programs, I'm not fond of categorizing music too much.
+I like to bundle the present and the past in programmes, I'm not fond of categorising music too much.
 The Germanic tradition will come later."

 Malkki started as a cellist, rising to be principal cellist in the Gothenburg Symphony Orchestra.